 What you will experience

-You will further develop skills in consultation, styling, dressing, cutting, colouring and lightening.
-There is a focus on the specialist areas of bridal hairstyling, colour correction and advanced perming, including an emphasis on creative hairdressing design skills.
-Promoting and selling a variety of products and services and the health and safety aspects of the industry will be included.
+You will enhance your skills in consultation, styling, dressing, cutting, colouring and lightening, as well as in the promotion/selling of product and services, and in health and safety.
+There is also a focus on specialist areas such as bridal hairstyling, colour correction and advanced perming, including an emphasis on creative hairdressing design skills.

-All of these areas are taught within a realistic working environment, providing excellent salon experience for progression to employment.
-The course also includes Work Experience at INT2.
+The course is taught in a realistic working environment, providing excellent salon experience for progression to employment.
+The course also includes Work Experience at INT 2.

 English language requirements